 No matter how inexpensive or efficient we make a system there will always be people that have a tough time affording coverage.
 Even for some families that have reasonable incomes the cost of healthcare can get out of hand if there is someone with special needs or chronic conditions.

 I would promote a two step system for keeping consumers healthcare costs in line.
 The first track would be having a 10% of overall income limit on premiums and out of pocket costs.
-This would apply to people who purchased a supplement (or those on track two).
+This would apply only to people who purchased a supplement (or those on track two).
 The idea is to get everyone good insurance, not to let them rely on the government for their out of pocket maximum.

 As is with the ACA (Affordable Care Act) now this would be reconciled on taxes, but greatly simplified.
 This is one reason company contributions to healthcare are non-taxable income to the employee.
 Tax credits could be paid to the employee, not the employer and not the health insurance company.